Featuring safety tips on grilling and outdoor fun, as well as delicious recipes.

 For more information on sun safety, check out the American Academy of Dermatology.

-- Make wearing sunscreen or sunblock part of your morning ritual, just like brushing your teeth.
+- Make wearing sunscreen part of your morning ritual, just like brushing your teeth.
 You never know when you might be outdoors.
 Cloudy days are not safer, since most of the sun’s UV rays still get through to you.
 Even driving in your car exposes you to some of the sun’s harmful rays through the windows, so protect your skin every day by using a broad-spectrum product that protects against both UVA and UVB rays, and with an SPF of at least 15.

-- Apply sunscreen or sunblock to dry skin 30 minutes before going outdoors, but be sure to reapply at least every 2 hours (more frequently if you’re enjoying water sports, even if the product states it is waterproof).
+- Apply sunscreen to dry skin 30 minutes before going outdoors, but be sure to reapply at least every 2 hours (more frequently if you’re enjoying water sports, even if the product states it is waterproof).

 - Be extra sure to apply sunscreen to your children’s skin, and keep babies out of the sun.
 Specially designed summer clothing for kids is now available that further helps prevent skin damage.
 Some experts believe that skin protection in your youth is the most important way to prevent the development of skin cancer.